AntonJansen96/gmx_ph_gpu/docs/dev-manual/build-system.rst

    Defaults to ``OFF``, and there should not be any need to change this in a manual build.

-   ..
-TODO: This could likely be replaced by a (yet another) build type.
+   .. todo:: This could likely be replaced by a (yet another) build type.

 .. cmake:: GMX_BUILD_MDRUN_ONLY